EasyGraphQL/easygraphql/src/docs/001-easygraphql-tester/002-usage.md

 + query: It'll be the query/mutation to test.
 + variables: This is required **if it is a mutation**, it must be an object with the fields of the input.
-+ fixture: This is optional and it is if you want to pass your custom fixtures.
++ fixture: This is optional, it'll be an object with the key `data` and inside it the name of the query/mutation/subscription and the fields to set. *This is not supported with fixture errors*
 + saveFixture: By default is `false`, if you pass fixtures, and set it to `true` when you make the same query again, it will return the fixture value.
++ errors: If you want to return a mock of custom errors, add to the fixture object a property `errors` that has an array with the errors to return.

 The result will have top level fields, it means that the result will be an object with a property that is going to be the name (top level field) of the query or alias with the mocked